jenlindner/26thycalifornia/docs/index.rst

 Git and GitHub
 --------------

-`Git <http://git-scm.com/>`_ is a version control program for saving the changes you make to files over time.
+`Git <http://git-scm.com/>`_ is a version control program for saving each change you make to your files over time.
 This is useful when you're working on your own, but quickly becomes essential with large software projects, especially if you work with other developers.

 `GitHub <https://github.com/>`_ is a website that hosts git code repositories (your code's home), both public and private.
 It comes